codio-content/ThinkJava/.guides/content/variables-and-operators-arithmetic-operators.md

 Then the addition yields `719`.

 Addition, subtraction, and multiplication all do what you expect, but you might be surprised by division.
-For example, the following fragment tries to compute the fraction of an hour that has elapsed:%, but it has a logic error:
+For example, the following fragment tries to compute the fraction of an hour that has elapsed:

 ```code
 System.out.print("Fraction of the hour that has passed: ");